Variational Entropic Optimal Transport: Additional Experimental Results

-In the main text, we present qualitative results for the unpaired image-to-image translation task using the ALAE encoder in the Male-to-Female (M$\to$F) setup.
+In the main text, we present qualitative results for the unpaired image-to-image translation task using the ALAE encoder in the Male$\to$Female (M$\to$F) setup.
 In this appendix, we provide additional qualitative examples for the same task under alternative and commonly used translation directions.

-Specifically, we report results for the Woman-to-Man (F$\to$M), Adult-to-Child (A$\to$C), and Child-to-Adult (C$\to$A) setups.
+Specifically, we report results for the Woman$\to$Man (F$\to$M), Adult$\to$Child (A$\to$C), and Child$\to$Adult (C$\to$A) setups.
 All experiments are conducted under the same training protocol and model configuration as in the main text, and differ only in the choice of the source and target domains.
 For consistency, we fix the regularization parameter to $\varepsilon = 1.0$ for all setups shown below.

 Figures~\ref{fig:W2M}--\ref{fig:Y2O} demonstrate that the proposed method successfully learns meaningful transport maps across different translation directions, further confirming that the qualitative behavior observed in the M$\to$F setup generalizes to other unpaired image-to-image translation scenarios.